-Unearned Revenues - Unearned revenues primarily represent the total amounts collected from King County for the One Percent (1%) for Art program and the Building for Culture capital facility investment program for which the revenue recognition criteria have not been met.
+Unearned Revenues - Unearned revenues primarily represent the total amounts collected from King County for the One Percent (1%) for Art program for which the revenue recognition criteria have not been met.
 The CDA recognizes revenue as earned for these programs to the extent that expenditures are incurred in the current fiscal year.